A Guide to Australia's Famous Great Ocean Road

 There is no end to the fabulous scenery in Port Campbell National Park.
 One of the highlights of the park, is Loch Ard Gorge.
 Many visitors think it even rivals its more-famous neighbour, the Twelve Apostles.
 Follow the various trails to access lookouts of mighty rock formations, stunning, secluded beaches and even shipwrecks.
 There are three car parks from which visitors can access Loch Ard Gorge.

 VROOMVROOMVROOM RECOMMENDS: It is a good idea to spend at least two days exploring the Great Ocean Road.
+Check out our 2-day itinerary.
 If you only have a short amount of time, travel to the 12 Apostles on the Princes Highway via Colac to save time.
 You can then complete your return drive on the Great Ocean Road at a slower pace.